Board of Directors Protocol: Everything You Need To Know

 One of the most common mistakes at board meetings is the non-efficient utilization of time.
 It's considered unprofessional to start late or exceed the scheduled meeting time since board members are busy individuals and their time should be respected.
 Members usually have incredibly busy schedules and may have seats on the boards of several other companies.
 Investors appreciate it when you keep to the expected time schedule of board meetings.

-Before closing the meeting, it's expected that the chair of the board appreciates the guests, host, and the board of directors for participating in the meeting.
-A summary of the resolution agreed during the meeting should be read, and the date, time, and location of the next meeting must be announced.
+Before closing the meeting, it's expected that the chair of the board appreciates the guests, hosts, and the board of directors for participating in the meeting.
+A summary of the resolution agreed upon during the meeting should be read, and the date, time, and location of the next meeting must be announced.

 If you need help with the board of directors protocol, you can post your legal need on the UpCounsel marketplace.
 UpCounsel accepts only the top 5% of attorneys/lawyers on its site.
 Attorneys on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Airbnb, Menlo Ventures, and Google.